novalagung/godong/README.md

 Introduction
 ======
-Godong is dynamic route handler for golang, so you don't need to register it manually.
-Godong will automatically create route handler based on the method inside of struct.
+Godong is dynamic route handler for golang.
+Godong will automatically create route and the handler based on the method of registered struct.

 Instalation
 ======